dontic/dontic.github.io/_posts/2022-01-08-Password-security-101.md

 # How in the world are my passwords hacked?

+There are many ways a person can obtain your credentials.

 ## Leaks

 ![A strong password isn't useful if it's used everywhere](/assets/images/2022-01-08-Password-security-101/dataleaks.jpeg)

 More often than not, an attacker can gain access into one of your accounts by means of a data breach or leak from a service you use.

-**Info** Leaks happen when an online service is breached and lists of accounts and passwords are extracted.
-Usually these are distributed as super long lists of "username:password" pairs plain text or .csv files are obtained.
+Leaks happen when an online service is breached and lists of accounts and passwords are extracted.
+Usually these are distributed as super long dictionaries of "username:password" pairs in plain text or csv files.
-{: .notice--info}

 Attackers can then use what is called "Credential Stuffing" to check for services that accept that authentication pairs.
 These attacks consist on automated software that injects username:password pairs into multiple sites, often using proxies, and it returns the username:password pairs that were successful and it's services.

-**Note** Next time you create a strong password, throw some ":" or "," or other common csv separators in there to mess with the attackers.
+**Tip:** Next time you create a strong password, throw some ":" or "," or other common csv separators in there to mess with these kind of attackers.
 {: .notice--info}

 ### An example of these attacks: